mfrister/pushproxy/README.md

 Note: If you want to connect at least one device via a patched push daemon, you need to patch the push daemon on OS X first.

-OS X stores the certificates in the `/Library/Keychains/applepushserviced` keychain.
+OS X stores the certificates in a keychain in `/Library/Keychains`, either in `applepushserviced.keychain` or in `apsd.keychain`.

-To ensure only the push certificate is in this keychain, delete the applepushserviced keychain, so it activates and creates a new keychain entry.
-You may try without this step, but if the keychain has other entries, the following steps may fail.

-    sudo rm /Library/Keychains/applepushserviced.keychain
-    sudo killall applepushserviced

 This step extracts the push private key and certificate from the keychain.
-You may have to click *allow* on some keychain dialog during the process.
-First the private key:

-    cd setup/mac
-    ./compile-extract-private-key.sh
-    python calculate-keychain-password.py > push-private.pem

-This should output an RSA private key into `setup/mac/push-private.pem` in PEM form, like:

-    -----BEGIN RSA PRIVATE KEY-----
-    ... lots of characters ...
-    -----END RSA PRIVATE KEY-----

-Now extract the public key using Keychain Access.
-You can just drag `/Library/Keychains/applepushserviced.keychain` onto the Keychain Access icon, select the certificate with a UUID as name and export it as PEM.
-Copy this UUID, you will need it later to name the certificate file.
-Make sure not to try exporting the private key instead, this will not work.

-Now that you have both private and public key in PEM encoding, place both in one file, first the private key and behind it public key.
-Move this file to `certs/device/<UUID>.pem` using the UUID you copied from Keychain Access before.
+It stores them in `certs/device/<UUID>.pem`

+    setup/osx/extract_certificate.py -f

+You can remove the -f parameter to get key and certificate on stdout instead of writing them to a file.

 ### DNS redirect(WiFi only)